 - It is used to treat HIV infection.

-- If your child has had red, blistered, swollen, or peeling skin after taking efavirenz.
+- If you have had red, blistered, swollen, or peeling skin after taking efavirenz.

 - Do not run out of this drug.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this drug.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - This drug is not a cure for HIV.
 Stay under the care of your doctor.